Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_settings.md

 >[!NOTE]
 >
-> - Apizr will first load common settings, then specific settings, so specific settings will override the common ones.
+> - Apizr will first load common settings, then specific settings, so specific settings will override or be merged with the common ones.
 The same behavior as usual with fluent options registration actually.
-> - Order matters, meaning that you should first register the configuration from settings, then override it if needed with fluent options.
+> - Order matters, meaning that you should first register the configuration from settings, then override it with fluent options if needed .

 If you want to organize your settings in a more custom way, you can provide custom configuration section keys to Apizr at any registration level: